1003.4 Communicable Disease and Infection Exposure Control

-- Collect quality assurance data on the campus infection control program and present these data to the safety committee at regular meetings.
+- Collect quality assurance data on the campus infection control program and present these data to the Safety and Disaster Committee at regular meetings.

 - Conduct spot inspections of campus operations to ensure compliance with this policy.

-- Maintain a confidential database of exposures and treatment given.
+- Maintain a confidential database of exposures and treatment provided.

-- Develop criteria for purchase of infection control personal protective equipment and determine location and stocking levels for each activity on campus.
+- Develop criterion for purchase of infection control personal protective equipment and determine location and stocking levels for each department on campus.

-- Notify the campus Safety Officer if quality assurance data indicate a safety hazard requiring immediate attention.
+- Notify the campus Safety Officer of a safety hazard requiring immediate attention.

-- Provide technical assistance in development of infection control educational programs.
+- Provide assistance in development of infection control education programs.